 To convert the garage into a living space, you will need approval from the local Council with a DA or Complying Development Certificate.
 Converting a garage into a room without following the regulations is not only illegal, but also can pose health and safety risks to the occupant of the room.

-7 things that will affect how much it costs to convert your garage
+7 things that affect how much it costs to convert a garage

 - Ceiling height - Ensure you have a minimum of 2.4 metres from the floor to ceiling height.
 Garage regulations have a minimum of 2.1 metre ceiling height.
 This may mean you need to lift the roof to comply.